-NEBRASKA PERSONAL PROPERTY RETURNS AND SCHEDULES ARE DUE ANNUALLY ON OR BEFORE MAY 1.
+NEBRASKA PERSONAL PROPERTY RETURNS AND SCHEDULES MUST BE FILED ON OR BEFORE MAY 1, 2023.

 All persons, partnerships, corporations, proprietorships, companies, firms, farmers, ranchers and other entities holding or owning tangible, depreciable personal property subject to taxation on January 1, 12:01 am of each year must file a Nebraska Personal Property return.
 This return must be filed on or before May 1st in the office of the County Assessor where the personal property is located.
 When May 1st falls on a weekend, the following Monday will be the due date.

 The following personal property is required to be assessed: commercial and industrial equipment, agricultural machinery and equipment, which are listed on your federal depreciation worksheet and all other depreciable items.
 For personal property tax purposes, property with a federal section 179 deduction is treated exactly like property for which typical depreciation is taken.
 Even though this property is depreciated or "expensed out" in one year, it is still taxable for the duration of the appropriate property tax recovery period.

 The 2023 Nebraska Personal Property returns are available on our website.
 For pre-printed returns, based on last year's filing, click on the link below "to obtain your Nebraska Personal Property schedule".
 You can enter your schedule number, address or name of your business.
 In the Personal Property Results, click on the schedule # and click print rendition.
 Manually add any items not listed and delete any items that you no longer own.